 Windbreaks (wind breaks, wind screens) and privacy fences (privacy screens) are popular uses for our evergreen trees, and we often get questions about planting and installation tips and techniques.
 Here are a few tips to get the best out of your windscreen or privacy fence project.

-Spruce, Fir and Cedar are generally better than Pines for living windscreens and privacy fences due to their dense foliage and relatively fast growth.
+Spruce, Fir and Cedar are generally better than Pines for living windscreens and privacy fences due to their dense foliage and moderate growth [slow growth = dense growth].
 Spruce do not tend to die back on the bottom as with most Pines.
 However, your personal taste is just as important as any of these factors, so feel free to buy what YOU want.
-And feel free to buy what Mother Nature has already naturally planted nearby, which is an obvious hint of what species will work well for you.
+And check on what Mother Nature has already naturally planted nearby, as she is giving you an obvious hint of what species are happy to grow there.

 Use Larger Trees or Plugs

 We do not recommend bare root evergreen seedlings for this type of application unless you can provide significant care and watering during the first two years.
-Yes, our evergreen seedlings are the cheapest, but they're very small and their root systems do not reach very far down, making them highly susceptible to drought.
-If the ground is dry to a depth of one inch, at least half of the seedling roots are not reaching any significant water at all.
-Seedlings are also easily choked out by taller grasses and weeds, and can even be forgotten and cut down by your neighbor's lawnmower, or even yours (it happens!).
-Seedlings planted out in the open also suffer more from debilitating winterburn than larger trees.
-Drip irrigation and weed control will help significantly, but why fight Mother Nature?
+Yes, they are the cheapest, but they're very small and their root systems do not reach very far down, making them more susceptible to drought than larger trees.
+Bare root seedlings are also easily choked out by taller grasses and weeds, and can be forgotten and cut down by an errant lawnmower (yes, that actually does happen).
 Evergreen transplants and plug transplants are generally best due to their larger size, longer root systems and overall robust nature.
 Plug seedlings also have big advantages over bareroot seedlings simply because plugs are technically not "dug up", and therefore don't suffer the same amount of transplanting shock that bareroot trees often experience when first planted.

 Black Hills Spruce [slow growing, but very dense growth]